pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 pd.DataFrame(az.summary(idata, var_names=["cov_corr"])["mean"].values.reshape(3, 3))
 ```

+These results agree with the FIML approach above and the results reported in Ender's *Applied Missing Data Analysis*.

++++

 ## Bayesian Imputation by Chained Equations

 So far we've seen multivariate approaches to imputation which treat each of the variables in our dataset as a collection drawn from the same distribution.
 However, there is a more flexible approach which is often useful when there is a particular focal relationship that we're interested in analysing.